nawab7766/apnecollegedemo/README.md

 # apnecollege-demo
-This is my first git repositary
+This is my first Git Repositary